 Life is full of ‘firsts.’
 Relationships.
 Milestones.
 Defeats.
 Delights.
 I was admittedly caught off guard by encountering my last first– communal fear.
-Before it hit my own community, the fear phenomenon smacked more of rumor than reality.
+Before it hit my own community, the fear phenomenon seemed more of a rumor than reality.
 Fear – it’s an emotional response that can replicate itself uncontrollably alongside the physical contagion that it stems from.
 We feel uneasy when we hear words like pandemic and consider job insecurity, social distancing, and the vulnerable.
 What do we discover when we contrast biblical fear with viral fear?

 There are many types of fear mentioned in the Bible but only one that births wisdom – holy fear.
 Holy fear is an outpouring of worship that occurs when we consider both the justice of God and our simultaneous rescue from it.
 To better understand how Holiness and Fear intersect together, we must first grasp each concept apart.